mcfrith/last-rna/last-long-reads.md

 The recipe is:

-    parallel-fasta "lastal -p myseq.par -d90 -m20 -D10 mydb | last-split -m1 -d2 -g mydb" < myseq.fa > myseq.maf
+    parallel-fasta "lastal -p myseq.par -d90 -m20 -D10 mydb | last-split -g mydb" < myseq.fq > myseq.maf

 * This will run one parallel job per CPU core.
 To specify (say) 8 parallel jobs, put `-j8` after `parallel-fasta`.

+* **It assumes the reads are from forward strands of transcripts!!!**
-* `-d2` indicates that the reads are a mixture of RNA forward and reverse strands.
-This makes it check splice signals (such as `gt`-`ag`) in both orientations.  **If your reads are all of RNA forward strands, omit `-d2`.**
+  If your reads are a mixture of forward and reverse strands, add `last-split` option `-d2`: that makes it check splice signals (such as `gt`-`ag`) in both orientations.

 * `-d90 -m20` makes it more accurate but slow.